deeputech/deeputech.github.io/_posts/2020-12-24-concurrency-in-modern-languages-rust.md

 ---
-title: 'Concurrency in modern programming languages: Rust'
+title: "Concurrency in modern programming languages: Rust"
 description: >-
   Building a concurrent web server in Rust to compare concurrency performance with Go, JS, TS, Kotlin, and Java